Alex Smith: 2015 season

 After another strong season in 2015, Smith was elected to the Pro Bowl as an alternate, but turned down the offer.
 He once again led the Chiefs to the playoffs, where they defeated the Houston Texans 30–0 in the Wild Card Round.
 Smith threw for 190 yards, a touchdown, and an interception in the victory over the Texans.
-He also rushed five times for 27 yards, and had a 64-yard scramble, which was called back due to a holding penalty.
+He also rushed five times for 27 yards and had a 64-yard scramble that was called back due to a holding penalty.
 The Chiefs went on to lose 27–20 against the New England Patriots in the Divisional Round.
 The Chiefs became the first team ever to start the season 1–5 and win a playoff game.
-At the end of the season, Sports Illustrated named him the best looking quarterback in the NFL, an honor previously won by Tom Brady.
+At the end of the season, Sports Illustrated named Smith the best-looking quarterback in the NFL, an honor previously won by Tom Brady.
 He was named team MVP for 2015 alongside safety Eric Berry.
-In the regular season Smith threw for 3,486 yards, 20 touchdowns, and only seven interceptions, with a completion percentage of 65.3, passer rating of 95.4, and 7.4 yards per attempt.
+In the regular season, Smith threw for 3,486 yards, 20 touchdowns, and only seven interceptions, with a completion percentage of 65.3, a passer rating of 95.4, and 7.4 yards per attempt.
 He also rushed 84 times for 498 yards, two touchdowns, and an average of 5.9 yards per carry.
-At the end of the season, he was recognized as the 81st best player by his peers on the NFL Top 100 Players of 2016.
+At the end of the season, Smith was recognized as the 81st best player by his peers on the NFL Top 100 Players of 2016.

 2016 season

 In Week 1, Smith led a fourth quarter comeback over the San Diego Chargers to win the game 33–27 in overtime after facing a 24–3 third quarter deficit.
 Smith won the game in overtime with a two-yard rushing touchdown.
-This became the largest comeback win in Chiefs history as the Chiefs started the 2016 season on a positive note.
+This became the largest comeback victory in Chiefs history as the Chiefs started the 2016 season on a positive note.
 In 2016, Smith posted a career-high passing yards with 3,502 and a career-high 328 completions despite missing one game.
-In addition, he ran for a career-high five touchdowns, with three of them coming in the last three games.
-He helped lead the Chiefs to the postseason, where they lost to the Pittsburgh Steelers in the Divisional Round.
+He also ran for a career-high five touchdowns, with three of them coming in the last three games.
+Smith helped lead the Chiefs to the postseason, where they lost to the Pittsburgh Steelers in the Divisional Round.
 He was ranked 81st by his fellow players, for the second consecutive year, on the NFL Top 100 Players of 2017.